HarrisonGreenlee/Replay/README.md

     Converting timestamped contact data into duration-weighted contact graphs

-    Leveraging sparse matrix operations to compute exposure at the individual level
+    Using sparse matrix operations to compute exposure at the individual level

-    Running massive numbers of stochastic simulations in parallel on commodity GPUs

-Rather than approximating, Replay “replays” the actual contact patterns recorded in empirical datasets.
+    Running massive numbers of stochastic simulations in parallel via CUSPARSE Rather than approximating, Replay “replays” the actual contact patterns recorded in empirical datasets.
 This allows for realistic simulation of outbreaks, including localized spread and superspreader events, without hardcoded behavioral assumptions.

 # Performance